-There’s finally a chill in the air and it looks as though it may be time to get those jackets out from the back of the cupboard in anticipation of glorious wintry weather.
-And with the Christmas holidays approaching, there are some fabulous houses for rent, as well as hotels and B&Bs giving you the chance to relax and unwind.
+There’s finally a chill in the air and with the Christmas holidays fast approaching, there are some fabulous houses for rent, as well as hotels and B&Bs giving you the chance to relax and unwind.
 With plenty of gorgeous retreats to choose from, My Cyprus Insider has done the legwork for you, and scouted out the best rural escapes to delight you!

 1. Ample Places, Lefkara